dfeltey/CScript/slides/CScriptTalk.md

 - C is imperative
 - JavaScript is Object-oriented, Imperative, Functional

+Source, Intermediate, Target, and Implementation Languages

+- Semantic differences can be challenging
+- Compiler vs. Interpreter
+- C -> Functionl IL may be forcing square peg into round hole

 # The Future

-- Finishing the parser
+- Finishing the parser and adding semantic actions
 - Building the interpreter/compiler
-- Fill in the missing pieces
+- Putting the pieces together
+- Dealing with the ugly parts of C

 # Contributing